Do you want to learn how to streamline GVT and flutter certification, and realize the first flight faster and safer?

 By the year 2025, Lilium plans to launch a “flying car”, an electric five-seater air taxi, into the air-mobility scene.
-With such innovative aircraft models, we are dealing with new architectures, with no previous knowledge, with unknown dynamics, and with many configurations that need to be designed, redesigned and tested—and these companies want to fly very quickly!
+With such innovative aircraft models, we are dealing with new architectures, with no previous knowledge, with unknown dynamics, and with many configurations that need to be designed, redesigned, and tested—and these companies want to realize their first flight very quickly!

 In the past, aircraft bodies used to be made almost entirely out of metal, and the performance and dynamics of the materials used were well-understood.

 However, today, many aircraft companies are already developing the airplanes of the future; experimenting and testing innovative designs, and with innovative materials.
 The layouts and structures of these new models are also different from those in the past.
 But with innovation, comes uncertainty.